Generic Name: Colestipol hydrochloride

 Use in Pregnancy

 Since Colestipol hydrochloride is essentially not absorbed systemically (less than 0.17% of the dose), it is not expected to cause fetal harm when administered during pregnancy in recommended dosages.
 There are no adequate and well-controlled studies in pregnant women, and the known interference with absorption of fat-soluble vitamins may be detrimental even in the presence of supplementation.
+The use of micronized Colestipol hydrochloride tablets in pregnancy or by women of childbearing potential requires that the potential benefits of drug therapy be weighed against possible hazards to the mother or child.

 Caution should be exercised when micronized Colestipol hydrochloride tablets are administered to a nursing mother.
 The possible lack of proper vitamin absorption described in the "Pregnancy" section may have an effect on nursing infants.